 Our selection process includes a comprehensive review of qualifications and experience, as well as personal characteristics and qualities as revealed in community involvement, leadership, and other achievements.
 We seek to identify students who:

-Aspire to lead innovation, challenge the norm and break into new industries
+Aspire to lead innovation and challenge the norm;

-Have a self-starter mindset and a passion for creative problem-solving
+Have a self-starter mindset and a passion for complex problem-solving through collaboration;

-Resume: Your resume should provide an extensive overview of relevant work and volunteer experience.
+Your resume should provide an extensive overview of relevant academic, work and other experience.

 If the option to send transcripts electronically is available, you should specify that they be sent to firstname.lastname@example.org, as this will expedite the delivery and the completion of the application.